matt001k/STORfs/README.md

 ```

 - Mounts the file system at the dedicated partition name
+- File system must always be mounted before using the file system, even if the file system is already instantiated
 - Partition name can be NULL if the file system is already instantiated
 - All files branch from this partition